SAP/spartacus-docs/_pages/contributing/type-safety-in-spartacus.md

   }
 ```

-## Partial usage for services/components mocks
+## Partial Usage for Service or Component Mocks

-When implementing mocks for services/components in unit tests it's recommended to use `Partial` with the mocked entity TS type.
+When implementing mocks for services or components in unit tests,  it is recommended to use `Partial` with the mocked entity TypeScript type.
+The following is an example:

 ```typescript
 class MockUserIdService implements Partial<UserIdService> {